The Cazelars: Wealth Preservation in a Racially Mixed Family

 Jean Pierre Cazelar wrote three wills during his lifetime.
 In 1797 Cazelar wrote his first will.
 This document only included his daughters as heirs because his son, Jean Pierre, Jr., was not yet born.
 His estate included his plantation, two dozen enslaved people, and a number of properties in town.
 In 1829, Cazelar wrote his second will.
 Unaware of the 1808 Civil Code that prevented him from leaving his entire estate to his children, Cazelar took care to name his daughter Adelaide specifically.
 He left her all of his silver, furniture, and books out of gratitude for taking care of him in his later years.
 Cazelar must have learned this will would not be executed under the law, though, as he drafted a third and final will in 1836.

 In the end, Jean Pierre Cazelar was was able to skirt the 1808 Civil Code by leaving all of his wealth to a man named Emile Sainet.
-Sainet was the white partner of one of his fourth daughter, Marie Louise.
-Sainet and the Cazelars then organized auctions and sales of Jean Pierre’s former estate, and the property was “bought” by Jean Pierre’s children.
-We know this scheme worked and the Cazelars maintained their wealth through subsequent generations because a record of Jean Pierre’s son, exists in the 1866 New Orleans Directory.
-Jean Pierre, Jr. is listed as “planter, Tunisburg, Algiers,” indicating he lived on the Cazelar Plantation.
+Sainet was the white partner of his daughter, Marie Louise.
+Sainet and the Cazelars then organized auctions and sales of Jean Pierre Cazelar’s former estate, and the property was “bought” by Jean Pierre Cazelar’s children.
+We know this scheme worked and the Cazelars maintained their wealth through subsequent generations.
+The 1866 New Orleans Directory lists Jean Pierre, Jr. as “planter, Tunisburg, Algiers,” indicating he lived on the Cazelar Plantation.
 Also, his reported wealth in 1860-61 was $41,000 equal to about one million dollars today.
 The Cazelar Plantation remained in the family until at least 1878, when it was listed as part of Jean Pierre, Jr.’s succession in an advertisement in the Times-Picayune.